brown-ccv/honeycomb-docs/docs/quick_start.md

 ### 3. Install NPM Packages

-Once [Node.js](https://nodejs.org/en/download/) is installed you will be able to use `npm` command in the terminal.

-- npm is a command-line utility for Node.js that supports package installation, version management and dependency management.
+With Node.js installed from the prerequisites of Step 0, we will be able to utilize the `npm` command in the terminal. npm is a command-line utility for Node.js that supports package installation, version management and dependency management.

 - A wide range of Node.js libraries are published on npm and using one single `npm` command line command you can install these packages.

 To install the dependencies for Honeycomb run the following command at the terminal (make sure you're in your project directory)